codersera-adi/Mystery_Box/README.md

 - No full project copy-paste

 ## 💡 Tip
-If API is hard, simulate data manually./n
+- If API is hard, simulate data manually.
-You may use any API from this repo in any theme if it improves creativity.
+- You may use any API from this repo in any theme if it improves creativity.